 Rapid deforestation in Madagascar has been a major cause of the loss of many endemic plant and animal species.
 It has resulted in soil degradation, erosion, and increased carbon emissions, and has had direct effects on the quality and quantity of food and water.

-Madagascar has already lost about 90% of their original rain forest due to the slash and burn agricultural technique, along with local needs for cooking and building homes.
+Madagascar has already lost about 90% of its original rainforest due to the slash and burn agricultural technique, along with local needs for cooking and building homes.

-The nursery will impact upon 100 communes in the region, each with about 3,000 people.
+The nursery will impact 100 communes in the region, each with about 3,000 people.